-Prerequisite(s): Admission into the graduate program or permission of the instructor.
+Prerequisite(s): Communication Strategies for the Technical Professional (COMP 660) or permission of the Program Chair.

 This course examines various issues related to the management of information systems.
 Topics include: strategic planning, organizing the technology resources, means of prioritizing and selecting information technology, staffing, personnel management, and assessment.